 Humans produce the following three kinds of tears:

-- Reflex - these tears appear when the eye is irritated, such as when the eyes feel gritty or when we get dust, sand or other small foreign objects in our eyes.
+- Reflex - The eye produces these tears in response to irritants such as dust, sand or other small foreign objects in our eyes.

 - Psychogenic - These are “crying” tears.
 They have a lot of protein in them, which thickens them up and causes them to stream down your face more slowly than other types of tears.
 This is useful for communicating to others that these tears are part of an emotional response.
 These tears also have more stress hormones such as adrenocorticotropic hormone and leucine enkephalin (a natural painkiller) in them, suggesting that they play an important role in balancing stress hormone levels when you feel intense emotion.